Bhagavad Gita Chapter 11 Verse 14 Meaning

 What is the main idea of Bhagavad Gita 11.14?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
 Then, Arjuna, filled with wonder and his hair standing on end, bowed his head to the God and spoke with palms joined.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete situation...

 How can I apply Bhagavad Gita 11.14 in daily life?